 Happiness is effected by your external circumstances, but another key is internal.
 Jonathan feels that the truth is in between where you find true happiness.

-Humans have or try to have goals, but in fact it is the effort as much as the achievement the brings happiness.
+Humans have or try to have goals, but in fact it is the effort as much as the achievement that brings happiness.
 Once a goal is achieved it is in the past and we look forward to something else to do.
 Internally you make lots of choices and of course react to thousands of circumstances.

 Harry Harlow had limited resources and found himself working with rhesus monkeys.
 His experiments are considered unethical today with isolation and substituting inanimate objects for motherly attention.
 What he did prove was that all infants need touching and parental caring to develop normally.
 In other words love makes a difference.